 Tucked out the way in the Marine Park is a beautiful lagoon, this really is Mafia Island’s best-kept secret.
 Swim in a pool full of upside-down jellyfish and take in the impossibly blue waters.
 On the boat ride too and from the lagoon, look out for monkeys in the trees!

-If you are looking for budget accommodation on Mafia Island, try Airbnb – click here for £25 off your first booking!
+If you are looking for budget accommodation on Mafia Island, try Airbnb – follow this link for £34 off your first booking!

 #11 See the island hippos….it’s true!